Sources and targets#

 Targets#

-The Parquet file is ideal for fetching large set of data for training while the key value is ideal for an online application since it supports low latency data retrieval based on key access.
+The Parquet file is ideal for fetching large sets of data for training while the key value is ideal for online applications since it supports low-latency data retrieval based on key access.

 Note